swcarpentry/python-novice-gapminder/_episodes/08-lists.md

 ## Character strings are immutable.

 *   Cannot change the characters in a string after it has been created.
+    *   *Immutable*: cannot be changed after creation.
+    *   In contrast, lists are *mutable*: they can be modified in place.
 *   Python considers the string to be a single value with parts, not a collection of values.